nunit/docs/docs/articles/nunit/technical-notes/nunit-internals/specs/Engine-Addins-Spec.md

 The above example does the same thing as the previous example in a more complicated way.
 Obviously, you would use this approach only in more complex situations.
 Note that the factory class does not have an `ExtensionAttribute` as this would lead to its being installed twice.

-**Notes:**
+#### Notes

 1. This design feature is not required initially and will be omitted from the implementation until we actually require it.
 2. The interfaces used in this section are notionally based on NUnit 2.6.4.

 ### Addins on Addins